-Each unit in a squad may fire any or all of the weapons on its stat sheet.
+Each unit in a squad may fire any or all of the weapons on its stat sheet, unless using Close Quarters weapons - see page 17 for details.

 When allocating shots, a player must declare targets for the entire squad before rolling any dice.
 Pick an enemy unit to shoot at with each weapon for each unit.
 Separate weapons may fire at different units, (even other squads) but a weapon with multiple shots must use all of them against a single unit (see diagram opposite for an example).